ppeble/emissary-ingress.dev/content/en/docs/2.5/howtos/rate-limiting-tutorial.md

             memory: 100Mi
 ```

-This configuration tells $productName$ about the rate limit service, notably that it is serving requests at `example-rate-limit:5000`. $productName$ will see the `RateLimitService` and reconfigure itself within a few
+This configuration tells Emissary about the rate limit service, notably that it is serving requests at `example-rate-limit:5000`.
+Emissary will see the `RateLimitService` and reconfigure itself within a few
 seconds, allowing incoming requests to be rate-limited.

 Note that you can configure the `RateLimitService` to use a specific label `domain`.
 If `domain` is not specified (which is the situation here), the default is `ambassador`.

-<Alert severity="info">If $productName$ cannot contact the rate limit service, it will allow the request to be processed as if there were no rate limit service configuration.</Alert>
+<Alert severity="info">If Emissary cannot contact the rate limit service, it will allow the request to be processed as if there were no rate limit service configuration.</Alert>

-## 2. Configure $productName$ Mappings
+## 2. Configure Emissary Mappings

-$productName$ only validates requests on `Mapping`s which set labels to use for rate limiting,
+Emissary only validates requests on `Mapping`s which set labels to use for rate limiting,
 so you'll need to apply `labels` to your `Mapping`s to enable rate limiting.
 For more information
 on the labelling process, see the [Rate Limits configuration documentation](../../topics/using/rate-limits/).